AlgoTradingHub/theplatform-book/source/verbs/amendsdmends/tetrdmend.md

 # Tetradic . (dmend)

-Applies a dyadic verb to a certain value.
+Applies a dyаdic verb to a certain vаlue.

 **Syntax:** ```.[x;y;z;w]```

-where `z` is a dyadic verb to be applied, `x` is a structure to be indexed in depth with a vector index `y` and `w` is the second argument of the verb.
+where `z` is a dyаdic verb to be applied, `x` is a structure to be indexed in depth with a vector index `y` and `w` is the second argument of the verb.

 ```o
 o)a:(1 2 3;4 5 6);